SIZE:

 Up to 10 years.

-Sexual maturity around 4 or 5 years.
+Sexual maturity is around 4 or 5 years of age.

 Alewives are born in lakes or the calm stretches of rivers in late spring.
-Juvenile fish remain in freshwater until the autumn, during which they swim to the ocean or deeper waters.
-Adults will return to freshwater in the spring to spawn, and then head back out to sea.
+Juvenile fish remain in fresh water until the autumn, during which they swim to the ocean or deeper waters.
+Adults will return to fresh water in the spring to spawn and then head back out to sea.

 Its habitat varies throughout its life.
-The alewife lives in saltwater and migrates to freshwater to spawn.
+The alewife lives in salt water and migrates to fresh water to spawn.
 It is an anadromous fish.

 Eels